angular/components/src/lib/stepper/stepper.md

-Angular Material stepper walks users through multi-step processes by breaking them up into multiple logical and numbered steps.
-It displays progress through a sequence of steps and can also be used for navigation between different steps.
+Angular Material's stepper provides a wizard-like workflow by dividing content into logical steps.

 Material stepper builds on the foundation of the CDK stepper that is responsible for the logic that drives a stepped workflow.
 Material stepper extends the CDK stepper and has Material Design styling.

+### Stepper variants
 There are two stepper components: `md-horizontal-stepper` and `md-vertical-stepper`.
 They can be used the same way.
 The only difference is the orientation of stepper.
 `md-horizontal-stepper` selector can be used to create a horizontal stepper, and `md-vertical-stepper` can be used to create a vertical stepper. `md-step` components need to be placed inside either one of the two stepper components.

-### Event
-The `selectionChange` output event is emitted when the selected step changes.

 ### Labels
-If a step's label is only text then `label` attribute can be used.
+If a step's label is only text, then the `label` attribute can be used.
 ```html
 <md-vertical-stepper>
   <md-step label="Step 1">